Frequently Asked Questions

 In a nutshell:

-Once we receive your order, we will send you a package with a prepaid shipping label, materials, and instructions for how to pack your seeds/pods.
+Once we receive your order, we will send you a confirmation of your order, and instructions for how to pack and ship your seeds/pods.

 Once we receive your seeds, we will sow several mother flasks.
 Once the mother flasks are ready, we will replate the seedlings until they are in their final flasks.
 When the seedlings reach an appropriate size, we will box them up and send them to you.